bethsherm/alexa-cookbook/aws/Amazon-IOT/update-shadow/PAGE4.md

 1. If you get an error, confirm you have previously added an ASK Trigger to your Lambda function.

+#### Add IOT permissions to your Lambda IAM Role

+1. Within the AWS IAM console, locate and click on the role used by your Lambda function, such as ```lambda_basic_execution```
+1. Click the blue button to add IOT Full Access policy to this role.

 #### Test your skill

 * Open your skill and say 'hello'.
 Verify the response is as expected.